 Since our inception, we have incurred significant losses on an aggregate basis.
 We have not yet commercialized any product candidate, including ALRN-6924, which is in clinical development, and we do not expect to generate revenue from sales of any products for several years, if at all.
-We have financed our operations through sales of common stock in our initial public offering and follow-on public offerings, sales of common stock and warrants in a private placement, sales of common stock in "at-the-market" offerings under the Capital on Demand Sales Agreements, sales of common stock under our equity line with LPC, sales of preferred stock prior to our initial public offering and payments received under a collaboration agreement.
-As of March 31, 2022, we had cash, cash equivalents and investments of \$38.1 million.
+We have financed our operations through sales of common stock in our initial public offering and follow-on public offerings, sales of common stock and warrants in a private placement, sales of common stock in "at-the-market" offerings, sales of common stock under our equity line with Lincoln Park Capital, LLC, or LPC, sales of preferred stock prior to our initial public offering and payments received under a collaboration agreement.
+As of September 30, 2022, we had cash, cash equivalents and investments of \$25.5 million.

-Public Offerings
+Private Offerings